lucashandekyn/escaperoom/README.md

 # escaperoom
-Engineering project, make an escape room with pygame.
+Engineering project, first year, make an escape room like game with pygame.